freifunkh/ansible/README.md

     - host_vars: ```networkd_uplink.interface, networkd_uplink.networks, networkd_uplink.dns```
     - creates a configuration for the uplink interface

-#### mesh networking roles
+### mesh networking roles

 The basic functionality is provided by the batman role.
 It handles the proper configuration of the bat0 interface.
-But the interface is only created, if we have at minimum one "mesh provider".
+But the interface is only created, if we have at least one "mesh provider".

 - **batman:** provides bat0 interface, sets ips to it
     - host vars: ```ip4_bat0, ip6_bat0```
     - interface is not created without mesh provider

 The only existing provider is fastd_mesh at the moment.
 This role creates a fastd instance and binds it to batman.
-But it does not accept any peer until you add at lease one "remotes provider".
+But it does not accept a connection from any peer until you add at lease one "remotes provider".

 - **fastd\_mesh:** adds fastd_mesh interface to bat0
     - host vars: ```fastd_mesh_mac, fastd_mesh_secret```